Learning how to write a book for the first time is a challenge, but you can easily become an author.

-- Do I invoke at least one of the five senses in each page of my work?
+- Do I invoke at least one of the five senses on each page of my work?

 - What’s the weakest part of this chapter?
-Now can I cut it?
+Can I cut it?

-- Have I eliminated as many unnecessary adverbs and adjectives form my work as possible?
+- Have I eliminated as many unnecessary adverbs and adjectives from my work as possible?